 - 1 out of every 1,000 people with measles will develop brain swelling, which could lead to brain damage

-Some of the more common measles symptoms include fever, rash, runny nose and red eyes.
+Some of the more common measles symptoms include high fever, cough, runny nose and red, watery eyes.
+Measles rash appears 3 to 5 days after first symptoms.
 Measles is very contagious and spreads through the air when an infected person coughs or sneezes.
 It is so contagious that if one person has it, 9 out of 10 people around him or her will also become infected if they are not immunized.
 An infected person can spread measles to others even before knowing he/she has the disease—from four days before developing the measles rash through four days afterward.

 Your child needs two doses of MMR vaccine for best protection: